Misstery13/Proyecto_Donantes/README.md

 `/recu` contains a small WinForms project (`recu.sln`, `recu/`) targeting `net6.0-windows`.
 It is independent of the main app and can be built/run similarly in Visual Studio.

-## 📄 License

-No license specified.
-Add a `LICENSE` file if you intend to publish or share this code.